Events & Activities

 Gallery After Hours / March 27 at 6:30pm - EVENT CANCELLED

 The Sumter County Gallery of Art presents an evening of art and jazz featuring the Queen City Jazz Trio and Nicci Canada.
 Cash bar and small bites available with a $12 donation at the door.
 This event is 21 and over.
 More info call 803-775-0543.

 Dinner on Main / March 28 at 6:00pm

 An elegant outdoor dinner on Main Street to celebrate the Inspire!
 Festival and Roger Ackerman's legacy — provided by Hampton's.
 This event is SOLD OUT.

-The Jeb Mack Band live at La Piazza.
-Tickets are $15 for the concert or $25 including 5 tickets for beer and wine.
+The Jebb Mac Band live at La Piazza.
+Tickets are $15 for the concert or $30 for concert, plus 5 tickets for beer and wine.
 Tickets available online and at the door, if available.
 Cash bar available.

 We're showcasing more than 20 acts from some of the top talent from around Sumter — including vocalists, bands, choirs, dance groups, musicians and more!
 Tickets are $10 at the door.
 More info call 803-436-2260.